DIVINATION WITH PLAYING CARDS

 Timing Events with Playing Cards

 Cartomancers have developed several methods to determine if and when an event is likely to happen.
-One reader I know times events by formulating the question such as How many (days, weeks, months, etc..) before (fill in the blank)?
+One reader I know times events by formulating the question such as How many (days, weeks, months, etc..) before (fill in the blank) will occur?
 He then has the individual shuffle and cut the cards as usual and lays down the cards in a straight line until a card appears which represents the desired outcome.
 He counts the number of cards on the table telling him how many (days, weeks, or months) it will take for the desired outcome to occur.
 For example, the questioner asks: How many weeks will it take before I find a new job?
-The cards are shuffled and cut and finally laid in the following order8 of Spades * 10 of Clubs * 3 of Hearts * Ace of Diamonds
+The cards are shuffled and cut and finally laid in the following order 8 of Spades * 10 of Clubs * 3 of Hearts * Ace of Diamonds

 The reader stops at the Ace of Diamonds which he interprets as the beginning of a new business venture which promises to be prosperous and successful.
 The Ace of Diamonds was the fourth card laid down and therefore he predicts that the client will find a new job within four weeks.
 In addition, the three cards which precede the Ace can predict what the client may feel or experience before he finds the new job such as stagnation (8 of Spades), a sense of being overwhelmed (10 of Clubs), and renewed hope (Three of Hearts).
 Since the reader has already predicted that the client will get a new job in four weeks, the three of hearts may portend that s/he gets called in for an interview since the number three is linked to the planet Mercury and therefore communication.
-People who read Playing Cards have often observed that there is a similarity between how a standard deck of playing cards are structured and the modern calender.
-They are:

 - There are 52 cards in the standard playing card deck and 52 weeks in a year.